-This super easy recipe for stuffed peppers is bound to become a family favorite!
-My family has been making this dish for decades and it never gets old.
+This super easy, Eastern European recipe for stuffed peppers is bound to become a family favorite!
+It’s made with sweet bell peppers, juicy ground beef, rice, carrots and of course, dill!
+My Ukrainian family has been making this dish for decades and it never gets old.
 It’s one of those warming, comfort food recipes that you just keep coming back to, especially during the cold winter months!
-It’s also a very special recipe, with roots going back to Eastern Europe and Russia.
 This dish calls for loads of fresh dill, which is the quintessential Slavic seasoning for any savory dish!

 Watch my video recipe for step-by-step instructions!

-Looking for more delicious recipes just like this one?
-Try my stewed beef and potatoes dish next!
-It’s one of my personal favorites! https://tatyanaseverydayfood.com/recipe-items/stewed-beef-potatoes/
+Looking for more delicious Eastern European recipes just like this one?
+Try my ‘Stewed Beef & Potatoes’ dish next!
+It’s one of my personal favorites!

 Need some supplies to make this recipe?
 You can get them here (Amazon affiliate links):

 My favorite frying pan ever!
 This Mauviel 1830 copper frying pan is simply amazing!

 I love to use these glass mixing bowls for prepping ingredients and mixing.